la2050/archive/_projects/2016/app-academy-mobile-web-and-game-development-for-high-school-students.md

 project_impact: >-
   ["College completion","College matriculation rates","Student education
   pipeline"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - Student education pipeline
+project_proposal_description: >-
+  The APP Academy is a collaboration of the Pasadena Educational Foundation and the Pasadena Unified School District, designed to teach computer science to high school students from diverse backgrounds and prepare them for success in college and career.
+The 4-year program delivers a project-based learning experience where students learn programming by creating their own websites, games and mobile apps.
+Started in 2012, it graduated its first class of students in 2016, who are now all in college.
+project_areas:
+  - San Gabriel Valley
 project_proposal_best_place: >-
   Technology is creating new opportunities for youth to reach their full potential and to lead fulfilling and successful lives.
 By the year 2020 it has